excid3/tailwindcss-stimulus-components/README.md

 </p>
 ```

-`data-popover-target="content"` defines which element will contain the actual content in the popover.
+- `data-popover-target="content"` defines which element will contain the actual content in the popover.

-`data-popover-translate-x="0"` defines the css transform-translate X value used in positioning the popover.It can be anything from a percentage to rem units to pixels.
+- `data-popover-translate-x-value` defines the css transform-translate X value used in positioning the popover.It can be anything from a percentage to rem units to pixels.
+Default to `0px`.

-`data-popover-translate-y="-128%"` defines the css transform-translate Y value used in positioning the popover.
+- `data-popover-translate-y-value="-128%"` defines the css transform-translate Y value used in positioning the popover.
 It can be anything from a percentage to rem units to pixels.
+Default to `0px`.

 ### Autosave (Rails-only)